edisonpapers/edison-and-the-bug/README.md

 # The Term Becomes Part of Electrical Engineering

-By spring 1877 Edison was using the term

 Articles about Edisons quadruplex discussed his bug trap by the late 1870's.
 In May 1877 James Ashley, the editor of the *Journal of the Telegraph*, a former partner in Edison, Pope & Co. who by 187

 By 1886, Edison's bug trap began to appear in articles about the quadruplex in elecrical journals.